Last updated on June 15, 2021

 Diamond Care and Cleaning

 Diamond is the hardest and most durable gemstone, 10 on the Mohs hardness scale.
-While it is an excellent jewellery gemstone for daily wear, it still requires some little maintenance.
+While it is an excellent jewellery gemstone for daily wear, it still requires a little maintenance.

 Diamonds are typically insensitive to household chemicals, but the precious metals used for the mountings and prongs can get damaged, so make sure you do not wear your diamond jewellery when in contact with bleach and sulfuric acid.